glotzerlab/hoomd-blue/sphinx-doc/style.rst

 can automatically validate and format files.

 At this time, the codebase is in a transition period to strict style guidelines.
-New code that does not adhere to these guidelines will not be accepted.
+New code should follow these guidelines.
 However, **DO NOT** re-style code unrelated to your changes.
 Please ignore any linter errors in areas of a file that you do not modify.

 Python
 ------